dontworryjohn/aws-bootcamp-cruddur-2023/journal/week6.md

 ```

-for the production put the url of the load balancer
+To point to the url of the load balancer
 ```
 docker build \
 --build-arg REACT_APP_BACKEND_URL="http://cruddur-alb-1044769460.eu-west-2.elb.amazonaws.com:4567" \